DynamoDS/DynamoPrimer/05_Geometry-for-Computational-Design/5-7_meshes.md

 11. Vertex Normal
 12. Mesh Face / Mesh Face Normal

 Meshes, on the other hand, are comprised of a discrete number of exactly defined vertices and faces.
 The network of vertices generally cannot be defined by simple ``UV`` coordinates, and because the faces are discrete the amount of precision is built into the Mesh and can only be changed by refining the Mesh and adding more faces.
-The lack of UV coordinates, however, allows Meshes the flexibility to handle more complicated geometry with a single Mesh.
+The lack of mathematical descriptions allows Meshes to more flexibly handle complex geometry within a single Mesh.

-###Local vs Global Influence
+###Local versus Global Influence

 Another important difference is the extent to which a local change in Mesh or NURBS geometry affects the entire form.
 Moving one vertex of a Mesh only affects the faces that are adjacent to that vertex.
 In NURBS surfaces, the extent of the influence is more complicated and depends on the degree of the surface as well as the weights and knots of the control points.
 In general, however, moving a single control point in a NURBS surface creates a smoother, more extensive change in geometry.